Illini end nonconference road losing streak 31-23 over UConn

-It was the first nonconference road win for the Illini (2-0) in a dozen years.
+It was the first nonconference road win for the Illinois (2-0) in a dozen years.

+“Whenever you can eliminate a bad streak like that, it’s a positive thing,” said coach Lovie Smith.
+“We’re going to be a good football team this year.
+Hopefully, there will be more of those.”

 Jakari Norwood had 62 yards to lead a rushing attack that accounted for 130 yards.

-Freshman Jack Zergiotis, making his first start, completed 21 of 31 passes for 275 yards for the Huskies (1-1).
+Jack Zergiotis, making his first start in place of an injured Michael Beaudry, completed 21 of 31 passes for 275 yards for the Huskies (1-1).

+Beaudry was available, if needed, but coach Randy Edsall said there will be no quarterback controversy.
+Zergiotis, a true freshman, has won the starting job.

-UConn, a three touchdown underdog, jumped out to an early lead when defensive back Tyler Coyle stepped in front of a Brandon Peters pass in the first quarter and returned it down the left sideline 52 yards.
-Clayton Harris added two early field goals.
+UConn, a three touchdown underdog, jumped out to an early lead when defensive back Tyler Coyle stepped in front of a Peters pass in the first quarter and returned it down the left sideline 52 yards.
+Clayton Harris added two of his three field goals in the first half.

 But Ra’Von Bonner got the Illini rolling, taking a screen pass and weaving 28 yards down the right side for a score.
-That was the first of three second quarter touchdown passes for Peters, the Michigan transfer, and the Illini put up 24 unanswered points.
+That was the first of three second quarter touchdown passes for Peters, the Michigan transfer.
+The Illini put up 24 unanswered points, closing the half with a 53-yard field goal from James McCourt that was set up by a 29-yard interception return from Michael Marchese.

+“We just all came together and said, ‘We’ve got to do better,’” said Norwood.
+“We started off bad.
+We started off slow.
+We were like, ‘We got to pick it up.
+We’ve got to lock in and make more plays.’”

 Illinois fumbled its first handoff after a 68-yard second half kickoff return from Dre Brown and UConn drove 59 yards, getting back in the game when Kevin Mensah dove into the end zone from 2 yards out.

-But an interception by Dele Harding stopped a late UConn drive to preserve the win.
+But Southern Cal transfer Josh Imatorbhebhe capped an 87-yard drive with his second touchdown catch of the game to put Illinois on top 31-20 and an interception by Dele Harding stopped a late UConn drive to preserve the win.

+“Good football teams are going to have to fight through adversity,” Smith said.
+“It’s really tough when you’re on the road and you get in a hole the way we did.
+But we fought back through it.”

 THE TAKEAWAY